 Interest rate risk-In accordance with its investment policy, the Research Foundation manages its exposure to declines in fair value by limiting the weighted average maturity of its investment portfolio to less than eight years.
-At June 30, 2016, the weighted average maturity of the GSP is 56 days, and there are no weighted average maturities for the NTGI-QM as those investments are considered to be perpetual maturity holdings.
-The LGIP's weighted average maturity at June 30, 2016, is 39 days.
+At June 30, 2017 and 2016, the weighted average maturity of the GSP is 39 days and 56 days, respectively, and there are no weighted average maturities for the NTGI-QM as those investments are considered to be perpetual maturity holdings.
+At June 30, 2017 and June 30, 2016, the weighted average maturity of the LGIP is 39 days.

 Credit risk-In accordance with an investment services agreement, the Research Foundation follows the investment policies of the SBA, including those related to credit risk.
-The LGIP is rated by Standard & Poors and had a rating of AAAm as of June 30, 2016.
+The LGIP is rated by Standard & Poors and had a rating of AAAm as of June 30, 2017 and June 30, 2016.
+The GSP is rated by Standard & Poors and had a rating of AAAm as of June 30, 2017 and June 30, 2016.
 The NTGI-QM fund is an equity fund and therefore S&P bond ratings do not exist on its underlying holdings.